videntity/tweatwell/README.rst

 You may use any database that is supported by Django.
-These include PostgreSQL, MySQL, SQLite, and Oracle.
+These include PostgreSQL, MySQL, SQLite, and Oracle.  the default is SQLite

 License:
 ========
 Tweatwell is avaliable under a dual license.You may use either GPL or a commercial license.
 You may use this software for free under the GPL for educational and non-profit activities only.
-If you want to use this software, its direvative works, for commercial purposes you must use thecommercial license agreement.
+If you want to use this software, its direvative works, for commercial purposes you must use the commercial license agreement.
 The commercial license comes with support and allows greater freedoms than the GPL.
-In other words, use the commercial license if you want to incorporate this software into your products and services.